lgbt-foundation/whitepaper/whitepaper.md

 #### Make Token Usage Practical

 Blockchain technologies have been around for a long time, yet most cryptocurrencies serve more as speculative assets than practical solutions to change people's lives.
 We strongly believe that a cryptocurrency is only valid if it is usable.
-We also believe that HODL-ing is preventing many cryptocurrencies from achieving wider use and acceptance.
+Too often cryptocurrencies are held back from achieving wider use and acceptance because, the very people holding those currencies are not spending them.
 This is a temporary problem, but one that is still very much the reality at the time of writing of this paper.

 To create a healthy velocity of adoption, we plan to streamline the process by moving existing rewards models from the launch partners to LGBT Token.
 This seamlessly integrated approach will create a user-friendly experience and significantly lower the barrier of entry that currently keeps other cryptocurrencies from being used in a practical and tangible way.
 By making sure that users have a predictable and reliable source on how to get new tokens they are more likely to spend the tokens.